wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Apps need to be "stateless" in order to make use of server instances than can disappear at any time, such as AWS EC2 instances purchased according to "spot rates" which fluctuate under an aucton system established by Amazon.
 Such rates are the lowest cost among all ways of charging.
 Thus, a system can be considered financially defective if it cannot take advantage of the lowest cost instances.
-Such a situation can and should be identified as early as the technical planning stage.
+Such a situation can and should be identified during technical planning stage.
 That is the rationale for considering performance issues early on rather than shortly before production when nothing much can be changed.

+Speaking of "sticky", there are sticky service charges ...

+## Automation to avoid runaway bills

+One of the risks with being able to get a lot of capacity quickly is that bills can pile up just as quickly, and sometime inexplicably.
+<a target="_blank" href="https://stackoverflow.com/questions/37675663/huge-costs-for-the-network-load-balancing-forwarding-rules-on-google-cloud-platf/41675413
+">Runaway bills</a> are a concern when using clouds.

+For example, I kept being charged $35 a month on an account I used only once to provision a server that I shortly terminated.
+It turns out that Google's shutdown script doesn't remove <a target="_blank" href="https://cloud.google.com/compute/docs/load-balancing/network/forwarding-rules">Forwarding rules</a> created when servers run within a cluster.

+Tad Einstein recommended commands instead of manual UI Networking -> Load Balancing -> advanced options -> Forwarding rules:

+   <pre>gcloud compute forwarding-rules list
+   gcloud compute forwarding-rules delete [FORWARDING_RULE]</pre>

+So the advice here is to run cloud scripts using automation script so that commands such as the above can be inserted when needed.

 <a name="Monitoring"></a>

-## Monitoring
+## Monitoring Granularity

-The default granularity of AWS monitoring service (CloudWatch) is on datapoint every 5 minutes, and does not include monitoring of memory usage.
+The default granularity of AWS monitoring service (CloudWatch) is one datapoint every 5 minutes, and does not include monitoring of memory usage.
 Monitoring of memory usage and granularity of 3 minutes can be configured.
 But that still doesn't cover situations when sub-second ganularity would better inform debugging of "micro events".